storageos/charts/stable/storageos-operator/README.md

 # StorageOS Operator Helm Chart

-> **Note**: This is the recommended chart to use for installing StorageOS. installs the StorageOS Operator, and then installs StorageOS as a DaemonSet.
+> **Note**: This is the recommended chart to use for installing StorageOS.
+It installs the StorageOS Operator, and then installs StorageOS with basic configurations as a DaemonSet.
 Other Helm charts ([storageoscluster-operator](https://github.com/storageos/charts/tree/master/stable/storageoscluster-operator) and [storageos](https://github.com/storageos/charts/tree/master/stable/storageos))
 will be deprecated.